 Particularly important information is distinguished in this manual by the words Warning, Caution, and Note to emphasize important information.
-The symbol ⚠ WARNING identifies personal safety-related information.
-Be sure to follow the directive because it deals with the possibility of severe personal injury or even death.
-The symbol ⚠ CAUTION identifies unsafe practices which may result in ATV-related damage.
+The symbol WARNING identifies personal safety-related information.
+Be sure to follow the directive because it deals with the possibility of severe injury or death.
+A CAUTION identifies unsafe practices which may result in ATV-related damage.
 Follow the directive because it deals with the possibility of damaging part or parts of the ATV.
-The symbol ■ NOTE: identifies supplementary information worthy of particular attention.
+A NOTE: identifies supplementary information worthy of particular attention.